John Moschitta Jr.: Early life

+John Moschitta Jr. was born on August 6, 1954 in New York City to an Italian-American family.

 Career

 FedEx commercial

 In 1981, Moschitta appeared on the ABC TV series That's Incredible!, where he recited the lyrics from "Ya Got Trouble" from The Music Man.
 The appearance led to many other television offers, such as The Tonight Show and The Merv Griffin Show.
 Also, after seeing the show, Patrick Kelly and Michael Tesch, employees of the Ally & Gargano ad agency, hired Moschitta to appear in a FedEx commercial; the package-delivery company was then still known by its original name, Federal Express.
 In the ad, "Fast Paced World", directed by Joe Sedelmaier, Moschitta played a fast-talking executive named Jim Spleen.
 The commercial garnered six Clio Awards, including Best Performance–Male award for Moschitta and earned him the nickname "Motormouth".
 Turn-of-the-century polls named it the Most Effective Campaign in the History of Advertising and named Moschitta the Most Effective Spokesperson.
-The 40th-anniversary issue of New York Magazine (October 6, 2008) listed it as number one in "The Most Memorable Advertisements Madison Avenue Ever Sold."
+The 40th-anniversary issue of New York (October 6, 2008) listed it as number one in "The Most Memorable Advertisements Madison Avenue Ever Sold."
 Advertising Age ranked the ad number 11 among its "Top 100 Campaigns" in March 1999.
 According to Moschitta, he did 29 flawless takes of the final scene of the commercial, prompting the director to remark that he is "like a machine" who never makes mistakes.
 In response, Moschitta deliberately fumbled on a line, which was ultimately the take that was used in the final cut.